 Worthington thanked township officials and staff several times.
 He said they worked hard to help the project get underway.

 The original demolition date for the Acme was originally set for August.
-However, a sewer connection ban caused the project to be delayed, Worthington said.
+However, the project to be delayed, Worthington said.

 Aside from Worthington, businessmen John McGrath, Patrick Flanagan and Len Ponzi are involved with the project, BucksLocalNews.com reports.

 Worthington said he is just happy to be getting the building down and starting a project that, he believes, will benefit both the township and borough.